Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 found under the canopy sill over each console, and also includes the Warning Light Test/Standby Compass Light switch.

-For further information about lighting see the [lighting chapter](../../../systems/lighting.md#interior-lighting).
+For further information about lighting, see the [lighting chapter](../../../systems/lighting.md#interior-lighting).

 ### White Floodlight